Draft Council of Europe convention on the protection of the environment through criminal law

 including a particularly serious offence which encompasses conduct

 that many term “ecocide”.
-The draft Convention builds on international
+The draft convention builds on international

 treaties and legal standards relating to environmental protection,